Wrongful Death Complaint

 6.6 Plaintiff realleges paragraphs 1 – 6.5.

-6.7 Alaska law preserves causes of action possessed by Decedent immediately prior to death, allowing the Estate to recover damages for conscious pain and suffering, medical expenses, and other losses incurred prior to death.
+6.7 Under Alaska Stat. § 09.55.570, all causes of action possessed by Decedent immediately prior to death survive to the Estate, allowing Plaintiff, as Personal Representative, to recover damages for Decedent's conscious pain and suffering, medical expenses, and other losses incurred prior to death.

 7. DAMAGES